-Step 4: Design for testing
+Step-4: Design for testing

 - System test: It verifies whether the whole product meets the requirements.
 Generally, this testing does not fall under the department of engineers but fits into the test harness created by them.

 - Integration test: This test verifies that the subset of the associated subsystems in the architecture is interacting as it should.
 It checks if the output is right.
-Generally, this testing gets best developed by a testing group or any software engineer,
+Generally, this testing is best developed by a testing group or any software engineer,

 - Unit test: In this testing step, it involves individual software components to understand if they are working fine at the intermediate design level.
-Those who write code under test are the best ones to develop this testing.
+Those who write code under the test are the best ones to develop this testing.

 Step 5: Customizing plans

-This step includes management of the customizing abilities.
+This step includes the management of the customizing abilities.
 For implementing or making any changes, this step is vital.
-With a well-designed architecture, the diversity is easy to manage.
+With a well-designed architecture, diversity is easy to manage.
 It aims to make the new customizations work without disrupting the original functionalities.